 Starting school is an exciting time, but of course, there’s a lot to think about.
 In Queensland, children don’t have to start prep in the year they turn five and parents can delay by a year if they’re not sure their child is ready.
 But how do you know if they’re ready?
 And what can you do to help them get ready?

-Our Mental Health and Wellbeing team have put together some handy hints and tips to make sure your little one is ready for prep.
+Our Social Services team have put together some handy hints and tips to make sure your little one is ready for prep.

 It’s important for kids to have some independence before they start prep.
 Can your child make decisions and come up with their own ideas?
 Can they get dressed and put their shoes on by themselves?
 Can they go to the toilet on their own?
 There are a few things you can practice that will help increase your child’s independence, like: